Responseless/GaragePi/README.md

 ## Jan 2022 Update - Responseless

 - Fixed Issue with old manual toggles
-- Added TEST temperature for bme280 module (in works)
+- Added TEST temperature for bme280 module (in the works)
+- Added Telegram Notifications (from nathanpjones)

+GaragePi now supports Telegram notifications.
+Get your Bot key and chat ID and place it in the app.cfg file to enable telegram notifications.
+You can read more about getting this information from the apprise wiki https://github.com/caronc/apprise/wiki/Notify_telegram

 #### December 2021 Update - Responseless